Common Questions and Issues

 PostgreSQL with Manual Fields and Attributes

-If you’re using fields or attributes defined by strings (raw SQL), then the columns used in them aren’t automatically included in the GROUP BY clause of the generated SQL statement.
+If you’re using fields or attributes defined by strings (raw SQL) in SQL-backed indices, then the columns used in them aren’t automatically included in the GROUP BY clause of the generated SQL statement.
 To make sure the query is valid, you will need to explicitly add these columns to the GROUP BY clause.

 A common example is if you’re converting latitude and longitude columns from degrees to radians via SQL.